We literally wrote the book on defending the rights of employees and consumers through California class action lawsuits.

 For over 25 years, Cohelan Khoury & Singer has represented plaintiffs in complex California litigation in San Diego, Orange, Los Angeles, Riverside, San Francisco, Alameda, and Sacramento counties, emphasizing labor and employment, overtime labor laws, overtime class actions, consumer, antitrust, and public interest cases.

 Lawyers at our firm can help you with consumer fraud complaints in order to seek compensation for corrupt, fraudulent, or negligent business practices that may have caused you harm.
 We take on cases involving privacy rights, false advertising, and unfair business practices to name a few.

 If you’ve been injured or otherwise wronged by a company, you might not be alone.
 A consumer class action lawyer will know if your complaint is grounds for a class action suit.

 How Can We Help You?

-If your employer has reclassified you from salaried to hourly, according to overtime labor laws you may be entitled to overtime going back four years.
+If you believe your current or former employer owes you wages for any reason, you may be entitled to overtime or back wages going back four years.

 Why Cohelan Khoury & Singer?

 Experience: Our lawyers have over 100 years of combined civil litigation experience, including certified class actions in state and federal courts, class action trials, and settlements.